 Hosted by CASI Ceramics

 The Abandoned Art Project Santa Clarita Valley is composed of students and members from CASI Ceramics sharing what they love to do by leaving ceramics in random locations across our city for others to find and enjoy.
-Clues to find the hidden pieces of art will be posted on the Abandoned Art SCV Facebook page.
-“Finders” are asked to post where they found the art piece and a picture of themselves and/or their new piece of art on the same page.
+Clues to find the hidden pieces of art were posted on the Abandoned Art SCV Facebook page.
+“Finders” were asked to post where they found the art piece and a picture of themselves and/or their new piece of art on the same page.
 Hiding places might be in plain site, on a bench in a park, or a little more hidden, such as inside a retailer.
-Ten to twelve artists will be participating and they are planning to hide two pieces of art per day.
-Abandoned Art SCV will be hiding art starting on October 15 through November 16th.
-On November 17th, CASI will have an exhibition of works for sale in their gallery.
+Ten to twelve artists participated and they averaged hiding two pieces of art per day.
+Abandoned Art SCV hid art around town from October 15 through November 16th.
+On November 17th, CASI had an exhibition of works for sale in their gallery.

 Valencia Public Library